dotnet/designs/accepted/2022/FunctionPointers.md

 Note that a function pointer type cannot currently be used as a generic parameter type, so that limits this scope a bit.

-The "nested" function pointer types above help make up the signature of the root type, so they support the modified type mechanism:
+The "parameterized" function pointer types above help make up the signature of the root type, so they support the modified type mechanism:
 ```cs
 public class Holder
 {